 Impacts of each alternative alignment for future U.S. 401 on the traffic volumes of other roads in the study area was key in determining which of the alternatives would prove most beneficial in terms of traffic.
 For this purpose, travel demand forecasts were developed of each alternative using Triangle Regional Model (TRM) V6.
-The forecasts were created for the horizon year of the model 2045.
+The forecasts were created for the horizon year of 2045.
 A no-build scenario was also created in which there were no improvements planned between N.C.
 55 and U.S. 401 on the southeast and eastern side of Fuquay-Varina.
-Detailed results including model volumes at different locations and the comparison of their daily volumes with the no-build model are in the Appendix B. This section explains key takeaways for each alternative.
+This section explains key takeaways for each alternative.